 Be careful.
-FODMAPs can lurk in syrup (a high-FODMAP sweetener) is very prevalent in condiments and packaged foods.
-All the more reason
+FODMAPs can lurk in unexpected food like spices, gum and beverages.
+High fructose corn syrup (a high-FODMAP sweetener) is very prevalent in condiments and packaged foods.
+All the more reason to always read the little print.

 A good rule of thumb for FODMAPPERs is if you haven't heard of it and are having trouble finding out what it is, you probably shouldn't be eating it!